Note: World Bank Group staff are encouraged to review internal resources for additional information specific to Bank staff:

 - I live and work in the Washington, DC, area and don't have a healthcare provider.
 I have symptoms of COVID-19, where can I get help? - [FAQ]

-Monitoring of health should include a daily temperature check for fever (defined as 38.0 C / 100.4 F) and monitoring for symptoms including cough, difficulty breathing, or fatigue.
+Monitoring of health should include a daily temperature check for fever (defined as 38.0 C / 100.4 F) and monitoring for symptoms including cough, difficulty breathing, new loss of taste or smell or fatigue.

 - Counseling Resources and Guidance to Cope with Coronavirus-Related Stress